mavryk-network/taquito/packages/taquito-sapling/README.md

 }])

 // Inject the sapling transaction using the ContractAbstraction
-// The amount MUST be specified in the send method to transfer the 3 tez to the shielded pool const op = await saplingContract.methodsObject.default([shieldedTx]).send({ amount: 3 });
+// The amount MUST be specified in the send method to transfer the 3 mav to the shielded pool const op = await saplingContract.methodsObject.default([shieldedTx]).send({ amount: 3 });
 await op.confirmation();
 ```